Historic Westheight Neighborhood Association

 RECYCLING CENTER

-Hours are: 10 a.m. to 3 p.m.
-Saturdays and Sundays only.
+Hours are: 10 a.m. to 3 p.m., Thursdays, Fridays, & Saturdays.

 Sidewalk Cost Share Program